mikeal/ZDAG/SPEC.md

 [ 18 , 1 , 2 ]     [ 2, 2 ]      // CIDv0 truncated single byte hash
 ```

-## CIDv1
+### CIDv1

-Now you write the first CID prefix.
-The following VARINT is the codec.
-The
+CIDv0 entries are prefixed by 1, then their codec and hashing function VARINTs, then a
+**series** of digests using the same DELTA compression rules for the length
+as CIDv0.

-one after is the hash function.
-Now, every digest is grouped together and sorted
+This means every digest is grouped together and sorted length first.
-length first.

-The length of each digest is the DELTA from the prior length.
+Parsing the digest series is as easy as reading a VARINT and:

+* if it's 0 the link header is terminated
+* if it's 1 this series of digests has ended and a new digest is next
+* if it's 2 or greater then it's the DELTA length -2.

 We can't shave any bytes by not writing the subsequent lengths because we wouldn't
-have anything for termination.
+have anything for termination .
 We need 1 for termination of the sequence anyway
-so we might as well use DELTA + 2 again in order to compress down the length
+so we might as well use DELTA +2 again in order to compress down the length
 as well.

+This DELTA compression of the CID length is rarely going to show gains since hashes
-This last one will rarely be used outside of whacky inline CID use cases, but it's
+are rarely above the 1b VARINT threshold, so outside of whacky inline CID use cases
-nice to know that we squeezed as much as possible.
-We've got the DELTA algorithm
+you won't save much.
+But We've got the DELTA algorithm around anyway, might as well
-around anyway, might as well use it consistently :)
+use it consistently and shave a few bytes off of large identity multihashes :)

-While the DELTA compression is interesting, by far the best savings we get are
-on de-duplication of common prefixes.
-It's actually the majority use case that
-a block will primarily contain links with the same address prefix.
-In fact,
-this is one of the few complaints we've heard about CID's in the past.
-Now you
-pay 3 bytes, ever, for the prefix and all subsequent CID's shave a byte.

 ```
 RAW                COMPRESSED